1 dead after serious crash in Port Richmond

-PORT RICHMOND (WPVI) --PA State Police say a crash that left at least one person dead on I-95 Saturday morning has been cleared up.
+PORT RICHMOND (WPVI) --PA State Police say speed looks to be a factor in an early morning crash that killed one and injured another.

-Police say it happened on I-95 Northbound at the Aramingo exit around 3:50 a.m.
-Saturday.

-Action News is told the car went through the guardrail and landed on the underpass on Wheatsheaf Lane at Richmond Street.

-State Police on scene confirmed to Action News that one person died as a result of the crash.

-A second victim, seen by our cameras getting loaded into an ambulance was also injured.
+The incident occurred around 3:40 a.m.
+Saturday when the driver lost control of his vehicle, hit a guardrail and rolled over several times, eventually rolling down off the highway onto Wheatsheaf Lane in the city's Port Richmond section.

-Their condition is not known at this time.
+His condition is not known.

 ------